OUR CLUB

 WBPSLSC has a strong commitment to teams and surf sports that is supported by expert and experienced coaching in all facets of surf competition disciplines.

 Active members can compete in a range of disciplines: Swim, Board, Ski, Surf Boat, IRB, Beach events (Flags, Sprint).
-Kirk Allen is our head Coach and he runs training sessions train at various times of the week and year – see our training & competition calendar on our web page for more information.
+Kirk Allen is our head Coach and he runs training sessions train at various times of the week and year – an updated training calendar is available or please speak to your coaches about joining the private Facebook chat for all you need to know.

 If you would like to find out more about competition & training please contact the club via email.